Threefold repetition: Other games

 In many abstract strategy games there are rules to cover repetition of position.
 In some games this results in a draw, in others it is forbidden to repeat a position.

 Currently, shogi employs a fourfold repetition (千日手 sennichite) rule, which is required to end in a draw.
 Each player must have the same pieces in hand as well as the same position on the board.
 The result is a draw.
 However, a fourfold repetition with perpetual checks is illegal, and results not in a draw but in a loss by the checking player.

 In Xiangqi, rules about repetitions vary between different sets of rules, but generally perpetual attacks (長打), including perpetual check, perpetual threatmate, and perpetual chase, are forbidden.

 Arimaa does not allow threefold repetition of the same position with the same player to move.

-In Go, a player may not make a move which repeats a previous position, as would occur if a player were to immediately recapture a stone in a ko situation.
+In Go, a player may not make a move which repeats the previous position, as would occur if a player were to immediately recapture a stone in a ko situation.
 Creating ko threats is an important strategic consideration in Go.